 - Latency Impact – APIs, which are supposed to be low latency, experience slowness bouncing across the various SaaS environments.

 - DevOps Challenges – APIs which are typically developed and deployed at a fast-paced using modern dev-ops processes, don’t achieve their potential.
 Dev-ops people do not have access to CDN or API Spartan environments to make changes in sync with API changes.

 - Increased Cost – API traffic is forced to traverse through a CDN, which increases the cost of the API program.
 Typically, API traffic does not require content caching and therefore should not be routed through a CDN.

 An alternative approach is to eliminate the multi-vendor/multi-hop approach and simplify your application architecture with the Cequence Application Security Platform.

-In this architecture, web application traffic hits the CDN, where caching and DDoS are applied, then Cequence Bot Defense and Cequence App Firewall policies are applied to prevent bot attacks and vulnerability exploits.
+In this architecture, web application traffic hits the CDN, where caching and DDoS are applied, then Cequence API Spartan and Cequence App Firewall policies are applied to prevent bot attacks and vulnerability exploits.

 API traffic hits the API gateway as it would normally, then the PAAS infrastructure where Cequence API Sentinel performs a runtime inventory and usage map, assesses the API risks, confirms specification conformance and blocks automated threats.

 The result is a more efficient and effective WAAP security stack that analyzes and inspects traffic in a single pass.
 I’ve summarized how our platform addresses the core WAAP requirements.

 SaaS, Cloud Hybrid or On-Prem – the Choice is Yours